Section 4506.01 | Commercial driver's licensing definitions.

 (3) Removal of commercial driver's license privileges from the individual's driver's license.

-(L) "Drug of abuse" means any controlled substance, dangerous drug as defined in section 4729.01 of the Revised Code, or over-the-counter medication that, when taken in quantities exceeding the recommended dosage, can result in impairment of judgment or reflexes.
+(M) "Drug of abuse" means any controlled substance, dangerous drug as defined in section 4729.01 of the Revised Code, harmful intoxicant as defined in section 2925.01 of the Revised Code, or over-the-counter medication that, when taken in quantities exceeding the recommended dosage, can result in impairment of judgment or reflexes.

 (1) An exemption letter permitting operation of a commercial motor vehicle under 49 C.F.R.
 381, subpart C or 49 C.F.R.
 391.64;